vitamin C needs | side effects | Mega doses | 1,000 mg | food vs supplements

 So, most healthy people need around 100 mg of vitamin C a day.
 Way less than 1,000 mg, which is found in many dietary supplements.
 The regular intake of 1,000 mg of vitamin C is pretty safe, though.

-According to a study, researchers have treated cancer patients with high dosages of vitamin C, through IVC therapy (intravenous vitamin C).
-Scientists gave cancer patients up to 100 g of vitamin C a day!
+In a study, researchers have treated cancer patients with high dosages of vitamin C, through IVC therapy (intravenous vitamin C).
+Scientists gave cancer patients up to 100 grams of vitamin C a day!
 That’s 100,000 mg.
-100 times more vitamin C than the 1,000 mg dose, or 100,000 times the recommended daily intake of vitamin C. That’s a huge dose.[2]
+100 times more vitamin C than the 1,000 mg dose or 100,000 times the recommended daily intake of vitamin C.[2]

 Regarding cancer, researchers observed: